You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 - 5–10% of all urothelial cancers arise from the upper urinary tract.

-- 2–4% of patients with a bladder carcinoma experience a recurrence in the upper urinary tract.
+- 2–4% of patients with bladder carcinoma experience a recurrence in the upper urinary tract.
 30% of patients after cystectomy suffer a relapse in the upper urinary tract within 15 years.
 The incidence of UTUC is rising due to the effective treatment of bladder carcinoma with better survival rates (length time bias).

 Etiology of Upper Tract Urothelial Carcinoma